Cyber Summer Program (CSP)

 - Must be eligible to be granted a security clearance

-- A GPA of 3.0 or higher is preferred
+- GPA of 3.0 or higher is preferred

 - Must be a college junior, senior, or graduate student with at least one semester remaining

-- Must be available for an operational interview and other applicable processing between the months of December 2013 and March 2014
+- Must be available for an operational interview and other applicable processing between December and March

 How to Apply

-Applications must be submitted online at NSA.gov on or before November 15th.
+Applications must be submitted online on or before October 31st.
 Applications received after the deadline, as well as incomplete packages, will not be considered.

 - Official transcripts through the current academic year